-- 12. Bulgaria has processes in place that are intended to ensure that each of the mandatory fields of information as required in the CbC template are present in the information exchanged.
-It has provided details in relation to these processes. - 13.
-Peer input was received from one jurisdiction in relation to the content of information exchanged.
-There are no concerns to be reported in respect of the content of information exchanged.
+11. Luxembourg has processes in place that are intended to ensure that each of the mandatory fields of information as required in the CbC template are present in the information exchanged.
+It has provided details in relation to these processes.

+12. Peer input was received from one jurisdiction in relation to the content of information exchanged.
+No concerns were reported in respect of the content of information exchanged.